Skip to main content

 • config — Thin domain wrapper composing Store[Project] + Store[Settings].
 Exposes the Config interface with schema types, path helpers, and ~40 accessor methods.

 • project — Project domain layer.
-Owns projects.yaml registry via its own Store[ProjectRegistry].
+Owns the registry.yaml project registry via its own Store[ProjectRegistry].
 Handles registration CRUD, path resolution, worktree lifecycle.

 Commands access config through the Config interface and ProjectManager interface — never storage directly.